PrashantKolhe/SpringBoot-Rest-Hibernate-Demo/README.md

-# SpringBoot-RestCrud-Hibernate-Demo
+# SpringBoot-Rest-Hibernate-Demo
-SpringBoot-RestCrud-Hibernate-Demo
+SpringBoot-Rest-Hibernate-Demo

-This is a Spring Boot Rest Crud API with Hibernate Project
+This is a Spring Boot Rest API with Hibernate Project CRUD DB operations are handled using SessionFactory